bmoussaud/xld-petclinic-docker/README.md

 # xld-petclinic-docker
-A sample application that shows how to package docker images and deploy them to Docker using XLDeploy.
+A sample application that shows how to package docker images and deploy them to a Docker Engine and a Kubenetes Cluster using XLDeploy.

 ## Usage
 * set the `docker` environment